 The equivalent of going to an observatory in NYC, a must-see attraction is the Taipei 101 building, aka “101,” which was once the tallest building in the world from 2004 to 2010.
 Visitors can take the elevator to the observation deck on the 89th floor for breathtaking views of the city.

-If you’ve ever watched Studio Ghibli’s Spirited Away, a day trip to Jiufen is a requirement!
+If you’ve ever watched Studio Ghibli’s Spirited Away, a day trip to Jiufen Old Street (九份老街) is a requirement!
 This village is what inspired Hayao Miyazaki to create his masterpiece movie.
-There are many villages that look like Jiufen but aren’t as touristy.
+Many villages look like Jiufen but aren’t as touristy.
 However, they’re harder to get to unless you go with a local Taiwanese tour guide or driver.

 If you’re looking to experience authentic Taiwanese snacks and street vendors, a visit to one of Taipei’s many night markets is a must!
-There’s the Shilin Night Market, one of the largest and most popular markets, and also Raohe Night Market in Songshan District.
-I absolutely love the street food in Taiwan, and probably gain 10 pounds every time I go.
+There’s the Shilin Night Market (士林夜市), one of the largest and most popular markets, and also the Raohe Night Market (饒河街觀光夜市) in Songshan District (麻里折口).
+I love the street food in Taiwan and probably gain 10 pounds every time I go.
 It’s unparalleled and so delicious!
 There are a ton of other famous night markets around the island as well like in Tainan and Kaohsiung in the south.

-Ximending is known as the “Harajuku of Taipei” and is one of the main shopping districts in the city, especially for younger people.
-It’s fun and glitzy and also a perfect place to people watch since there’s a crosswalk that’s also similar to Tokyo’s Shibuya Crossing.
+People know Ximending (西門町) as the “Harajuku of Taipei” and recognize it as one of the main shopping districts in the city, especially for younger people.
+It’s fun and glitzy and also a perfect place to people-watch since there’s a crosswalk that’s also similar to Tokyo’s Shibuya Crossing.

-For a more relaxed experience, visitors can take a dip in the Beitou Hot Springs, which are known for their therapeutic properties.
+For a more relaxed experience, visitors can take a dip in the Beitou (北投) Hot Springs, which people praise for their therapeutic properties.
 The hot springs are located in a beautiful mountain setting and offer a great escape from the hustle and bustle of the city.

-Another popular attraction is the Chiang Kai-shek Memorial Hall, a monument dedicated to Taiwan’s former president.
-The hall is surrounded by beautiful gardens and is a great place to take a stroll and learn about Taiwan’s history.
-Depending on who you talk to in Taiwan, Chiang Kai-shek was not a good leader in Taiwan so I always found it odd that there’s a massive memorial hall dedicated to him.
+Another popular attraction is the Chiang Kai-shek Memorial Hall (中正紀念堂), a monument dedicated to Taiwan’s former president.
+Beautiful gardens surround the hall, making it a great place to take a stroll and learn about Taiwan’s history.
+Depending on who you talk to in Taiwan, Chiang Kai-shek was not a good leader in Taiwan, so I always found it odd that people built a massive memorial hall dedicated to him.
 That being said, it’s still a large campus with cool stuff to see inside.

-Part of your 10-day Taiwan itinerary should be dedicated to visiting other parts of the island.
 Nestled in the literal heart of Taiwan is Alishan National Forest, a nature lover’s paradise.
 There are so many hiking trails through lush forests, and its famous foggy sunrises make this a magical place.
+When designing your travel around Taiwan, Alishan National Forest presents both an opportunity and a challenge.
+The time required to reach and fully explore this mountain region means you’ll need to allocate at least two days, which is a significant commitment in a limited 10-day Taiwan itinerary.

 Another must-do activity in Alishan is hiking.
 The forest is home to a network of well-maintained trails, offering something for every level of hiker.
 Whether you’re looking for a leisurely stroll or a challenging hike, there’s a trail for you.
 One of the most popular trails is the “Sunsets at the Top” trail, which takes hikers to the summit of Alishan for a truly unforgettable sunset experience.

-For those interested in indigenous culture, the Alishan Forest Recreation Area is home to several aborigines tribes.
+For those interested in Indigenous culture, the Alishan Forest Recreation Area is home to several aborigines tribes.
 FYI Taiwanese still call indigenous “aborigines.”
-In the West like the US, that word is deemed derogatory, but we Americans always forget that we’re not the center of the Universe, and English is not everyone’s first language.
+In the West like the US, people consider that word derogatory, but we Americans always forget that we’re not the center of the Universe, and English is not everyone’s first language.
 Visitors can learn about the region’s history and culture by visiting a Tsou cultural village at the base of the mountain, where they can learn about the Tsou people’s customs, walk the Tanaiku suspension bridge, and eat traditional Tsou barbeque food.

 To keep up to date with everything I share, follow along on my social media and read up on what camera gear I use when I travel.